-SCOR's internal model, which is deeply embedded in SCOR's risk management system and contributes to the assessment of risks.
+- SCOR's ORSA (Own Risk & Solvency Assessment), which provides the SCOR SE's Board and those of the European legal entities regulated by the Solvency II Directive, the Group Executive Committee and senior management of these legal entities with forward-looking information on the respective risk and capital positions of the Group and legal entities; - SCOR's internal model, which is deeply embedded in SCOR's risk management system and contributes to the assessment of risks.
 SCOR uses its internal model for determining economic capital.
 Its results are used to implement SCOR's underwriting and asset management policies and guidelines.

-Where relevant, the analyses from these processes are reported to the Group Risk Committee and to the Risk Committee of SCOR SE's Board of Directors (the "Board Risk Committee") and to the Board of Directors on a regular basis.
+Where relevant, the analyses from these processes are reported to the Group Risk Committee, the Board Risk Committee and the Board of Directors on a regular basis.